-The ability to reach one's destination in the Knoxville Region in a timely manner, whether it is for work, shopping, school, social purposes, or delivery of goods, is a critical component in the quality of life for local residents and visitors.
+The ability to reach one's destination in the Knoxville Region in a timely manner, whether it is for work, shopping, school, social purposes, or a delivery of goods is a critical component in the quality of life for local residents and visitors.
 The problem of traffic congestion can threaten this aspect of quality of life, especially if it is not managed and allowed to increase over time.
 The Knoxville Congestion Management System (CMS) plan that was adopted on February 26, 2003 has set in place a mechanism for identifying congested areas in the TPO Area, and for choosing appropriate solutions to deal with traffic congestion.
-The following information in this section of the Long Range Transportation Plan is intended to provide an overview of the CMS Plan, since it is contained in a separate document that provides more detail.
+The TPO staff is in the process of completing a major update to the current CMS plan, which will now be known instead as a Congestion Management Process, or CMP, based on changes brought forth by the latest Federal transportation planning regulations.
+The following information in this section of the Long Range Transportation Plan is intended to provide an overview of how the Congestion Management Process is conducted and subsequently implemented in the TPO planning area.